By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain a major lesson the speaker helped the woman learn in the anecdote about dealing with her family.
+-Explain what was the major lesson the speaker helped the woman learn in the anecdote about dealing with her family.

--Explain why it is important to get the client to ask him or herself what the friends "bring to the table."
+-Explain what was the reason why it is important to get the client to ask him or herself what their friends “bring to the table”.

--Explain what childhood problems are treated by RET.
+-Explain what childhood problems typically encountered by school psychologist does RET treat.

 -Explain “inelegant” RET.